barksvault/Vibe/README.md

 - Copy the repository into a new folder

-- `rm -rf ` .git && git init to start a fresh git repo
 - Check package.json for dependencies
 - Install npm packages: run npm init and npm install
-- The project used MongoDB start your Mongo DB with mongod and set your ` DB_URL ` in an .env.local file
+- The project used MongoDB start your Mongo DB with mongod and set your ` DB_URL `  and REACT_APP_CLOUDINARY_CLOUDNAME=vibecloud
+REACT_APP_CLOUDINARY_PRESET=gyrjimls
+in an .env.local file

 - To start the localhost and the server at the same time run npm start